jl13148/SE_Final_Proj/USER_GUIDE.md

 ### Medication Management
 1. Click "Medications" in the navigation menu
 2. To add a new medication:
-   - Click "Add Medication"
+   - Click "Add New Medication"
    - Enter medication details:
      - Name
      - Dosage
      - Time
-   - Click "Save Medication"
+   - Click "Add Medication"
 3. To mark medications as taken:
    - Find the medication in your list
    - Click "Mark as Taken" to log completion